 Adopting just a few small changes will make a huge difference over time and don’t forget you don’t have to throw out all of your existing reusable plastics like containers just because you are reducing your plastic consumption.

-Persevere- stick with it and before you know it the changes you make will become part of your lifestyle.
+If you persevere and stick with it, before you know it the small changes you make will become part of your lifestyle.

 Looking for more inspiration?